How Long Can Chickens Go Without Food?

 That being said, that doesn't mean they'll be well-nourished as they won't get all nutrients from a free-ranging diet.
 Chickens are great foragers, but you shouldn't rely on this ability for their overall health.
 Lack of calcium is frequently seen in free-ranging chickens with no other food source.

 Chickens need a more balanced diet than what can be found during foraging, so access to commercial feed remains necessary, especially during the winter months.
 Lack of proper nutrition can lead to various health problems and a decrease or even completely stop egg production.
-Lack of calcium can lead to egg laying issues like soft-shelled eggs, which can lead to hens eating their own eggs.
+Lack of calcium can cause egg-laying issues like soft-shelled eggs, leading to hens eating their own eggs.

 Chickens kept in an enclosed run

 When keeping your chickens inside an enclosed pen, less 'natural' food, like bugs, worms, or weeds, is available.
 An additional grain mix feed is necessary to keep them healthy and strong.
 How much they'll eat during the day depends on chicken to chicken.
 Are they active during the day?
 How big is your hen, and is she actively laying eggs?
 On average, a chicken will eat approximately 1/4 pounds of food per day which translates into half a cup of feed per day per hen.

 Because chickens can not overeat, it's best to keep food available all day.
 They'll stop eating when their crop is full.
 Keeping food inside the coop at night is a good practice to prevent rodents from stealing the food, but it has no use for the hens themselves as they do not get up at night to eat.
 They go to bed with their crop full and won't eat until the following day when they wake up.